 Despite its high latitude, Norway’s climate is relatively mild.
 The North Atlantic Drift, partly fed by America’s warm Gulf Stream, keeps fjords ice-free in winter as far north as Hammerfest, at 71° North latitude (icy Alaska’s northerly tip).
 Two out of three days are cloudy in summer, surrounding the peaks and plateaus with mysterious mists, until every third day when sun shines glory upon the glacier-carved mountains.
 Norwegians pioneered the study of weather because their home gets so much of it!

 Stave Church images include Heddal, Eidsborg, Borgund, Lom, and Urnes.
 Stave refers to the load-bearing posts which support interior beams.
 The state Church of Norway (Den norske kirke in Bokmål or Den norske kyrkja in Nynorsk) was established after the Lutheran reformation in Denmark-Norway in 1536-1537 broke ties to the Holy See of the Roman Catholic Church.
 When driving from Oslo to Heddal to Lysefjord, tour the Rygnestadtunet farm museum which dates from 1590 AD in Valle municipality, Setesdal, Aust-Agder.
-Visit Hardanger Folk Museum in Utne.
+See the Hardanger Folk Museum in Utne to learn of fiddles, lacework, and the national costume.

 The “Norwegian traditional district” known as Lofoten is a beautiful archipelago of islands above the Arctic Circle in the county of Nordland.